 :: Hellenistic India, inscription on the first Ashokan pillar at Girna.

-Notice that the lion is centred on a lotus, the sign of enlightened compassionate beings that manifest in the world.
+Notice that the lion is centred on a lotus, the sign of enlightened compassionate beings manifesting in the world.
 This is the edict pillar at Vaishali, birthplace of the Jain saint, Mahavira (Skt.
-Great Hero,) and also an important Buddhist site.
+Great Hero) and also an important Buddhist site.

 Buddha is also seen as The Great Victor, Hero or Conqueror -- in this case, he is victorious not over any worldly foe but over life and death.
 It is for this reason he has earned the title, Lord.
 Therefore, once the custom to represent him in human form took hold, he was shown seated upon the throne of a king.

 How did the custom of making Buddha statues arise?
 After his Enlightenment, it is said that Shakyamuni spent time in the heavens of the thirty-three gods where his mother had been reborn.
 King Udyana of Vatsa or Kausambi, who was very devoted, was worried that He would not return.
 Buddha's disciple Maudgalyayana used magic to send an artist (some say 32 of them) up to heaven to capture the likeness of the Buddha in a 5-foot figure carved out of sandalwood.
 This image was so accurate and imbued with devotion, that when Shakyamuni returned it rose up to greet him.
 The Buddha acknowledged then, the power of the rupa to inspire and to teach the dharma to future generations.

 Wrongful Use of Buddha-images Decorative use: It can be disrespectful to ignore the meaning of